userexec/VEC-foot-pedal-linux/README.md

 Event: time 1692309275.649421, type 4 (EV_MSC), code 4 (MSC_SCAN), value 90002
 ```

 To find supported key codes, check `/usr/include/linux/input-event-codes.h`.
 The foot pedal's scan code should be assignable to any key code.
+Note that the key codes in this file are preceded by KEY_ and in all caps.
+The key code needed is *only the part after KEY_, converted to lowercase* (e.g. KEY_LEFTMETA becomes leftmeta).

 ## Assigning scripted actions to the key combinations